 k.
 After approval, the originating office may publish a Federal Register notice that the policies/procedures have been adopted and explain the disposition of public comments.

 10. How do the approved documents get distributed?
-Shortly after the Director approves a Director's Order, the Chief, Office of Policy, distributes it to the National Leadership Council.
+Shortly after the Director approves a Director's Order, the Chief, Office of Policy, distributes it to the NLC.
 NLC members are then responsible for distributing copies to the parks and program managers.
 In addition:

 <![if !supportLists]>∑ <![endif]>The office having lead responsibility distributes Level 3 documents in electronic format and, if preferred, in hard copy.
 That office may also distribute approved Director's Orders to whomever they think has a need for them.

 11. What happens after the documents are approved and distributed?
-All NPS personnel are responsible for knowing and adhering to policies and other requirements that are issued by the Director or by an associate director who has been delegated appropriate authority.
+All NPS employees are responsible for knowing and adhering to policies and other requirements that are issued by the Director or by an associate/assistant director who has been delegated appropriate authority.

 12. Iím confused by all the different levels.
 How will I know what is mandatory and what is merely advice?
 A clear understanding of what is or is not mandatory can be obtained from key words contained in the various guidance documents (regardless of whether those documents are policy statements, Directorís Orders, guidelines, manuals, memoranda, etc.).
 The key words are: should, may, must, and will.
 These words are unambiguous; they can mean only one thing.
-When we see the words must or will (or must not, will not) used in any guidance document there is no reason to ask if it is mandatory or not--it is mandatory.
+When we see the words must or will (or must not, will not) used in any guidance document there is no reason to ask if it is mandatory or notóit is mandatory.
 The only question that you may need to ask is whether the person who issued the guidance document has the authority to tell you that you must or will do something.
 Generally, only the Director issues Service-wide guidance of a mandatory nature.
-But the Director may also delegate to an associate director authority to issue required standards or procedures, or may delegate to regional directors authority to prescribe requirements applicable region-wide.
+The Director may also delegate to an associate/assistant director authority to issue required standards or procedures (Level 3 guidance), or may delegate to regional directors authority to prescribe requirements applicable region-wide.